 - In The Book of Life, any living thing Xibalba touch dies.
 The best example is the food from the Land of the Remembered, that instantly turned to mold, with a sickly green color, after they touched him.
 Despite the fact that mold is alive.

 - In Epic the Boggans' weapons can deteriorate anything they touch.
 Mandrake's staff is much more potent, able to fell a tree with one swing.

-- There's also the Wuxi Finger Hold, which (neither the scene in question nor Word of God is entirely clear) causes the victim to explode with city-shaking force merely by flexing the pinky finger.
+- In Kung Fu Panda, the Wuxi Finger Hold causes ((neither the scene in question nor Word of God is entirely clear)) the victim to explode with city-shaking force merely by flexing the pinky finger.

 Films — Live-Action

 - Iron Monkey's Hin-Hung, Imperial Legate Officer, renegade Shaolin monk and all-around Big Bad of the movie, wields the "King Kong Palm," which allows him to deliver "the Buddha's Hit," which leaves a handprint embedded on the victim and poisons the blood.

 - Kill Bill: Pai Mei's legendary Five Point Palm Exploding Heart Technique, which is used by the Bride on Bill himself.

 - Eponymous in Kiss of the Dragon, where Jet Li is able to do this by delicately applying a needle to the base of the skull, such that when he removes it, all of the victim's blood will travel to his head and not come out, resulting in an agonizing death as he bleeds out of every orifice in his head.